TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 Root cause(s) shall be determined prior to the recovery and reconstitution of any affected system, unless not practical or otherwise approved.
 The decision to restore a system without identifying the root cause(s) must be weighed carefully doing so may restore the original exposure for repeated exploitation.

-### Develop Courses of Action
-Identify a base plan including actions necessary to respond to the incident including containment, eradication, and recovery.

-The following list of consideration for determining appropriate courses of action includes may be used as a starting point:
-- Potential damage to and theft of resources.
-- Need for and extent of evidence preservation.
-- Service availability impact of courses of action.
-- Time and resources needed to implement the courses of action.
-- Effectiveness of courses of action (e.g., partially contains the incident, fully contains the incident).
-- Duration of the solution (e.g., emergency workaround to be removed in four hours, temporary workaround to be removed in two weeks, permanent solution).

-### Computer Forensics
-Computer forensics is the application of science to the identification, collection, examination, and analysis of data while preserving the integrity of the information and maintaining a strict chain of custody.

-Many forensics collection and analysis tasks are similar to or overlap with other incident analysis activities, which are generally more focused on gaining a technical understanding of the incident.
-When these information gathering and analysis activities are performed for forensics purposes, the forensic activities focus on processing and preserving the authenticity and integrity of the data in a manner that ensures the evidence is admissible in a court of law.

-It is generally desirable to acquire evidence from a system of interest as soon as one suspects that an incident may have occurred - even more so when legal action is required suspected.
-In such cases, it is essential to isolate the affected system from the network and acquire a snapshot before Incident Responders, system administrators, and others begin investigating, which will alter the state of the machine during the investigation (and therefore make all evidence questionable or inadmissable).

-Forensic approaches include:
-- Immediate memory capture and artifact collection with a minimal impact to evidence
-- Booting into a forensic environment
-- Acquiring a copy of associated virtual disks

-Proper chain of custody, media write-protection, and immediate hash generation of evidence are among the most critical components of forensics intended for use in court.
-Further details in forensics processes are beyond the scope of this document.

-### Malware Analysis
-Malware analysis, when necessary, shall be conducted on system isolated from all business systems and networks.

-Incident Responders may study the behavior of malware by analyzing it actively by means of executing the malware and monitoring it during execution.
-Such active approaches are best performed on malware test systems instead of production hosts to minimize possible damage caused by allowing the malware to execute.
-Ideal active approaches involve an Incident Responder acquiring a malware sample from an infected host and placing the malware on an isolated test system.
-Test systems are to be maintained virtually to allow instantaneous restoration to a known-good state through snapshots or similar features.

-The test system shall:
-- include up-to-date tools for identifying and monitoring software
-- maintain an elevated logging level, at debug level when necessary.
-- include immediate log forwarding to reduce potential of losing visibility when malware cleans up its own tracks by means of log and data destruction or altering

-Malware test systems are helpful not only for analyzing current malware threats without the risk of inadvertently causing additional damage to the organization, but also for training staff in malware incident handling.

 # Containment
-Incident Responders shall attempt to contain systems, software, and adversaries in an effort to limit the overall scope of incidents.
-Courses of action related to containment focus on the immediate protection of information systems and data from further damage while analysis continues and/or deepens.
-A more complete response may be taken after thorough analysis is performed.
+When appropriate, take actions in an attempt to contain systems, software, and adversaries in an effort to limit the overall scope of incidents.

 The primary objectives of containment include:
+- Ensuring understanding of the impact of containment, including what will NOT be impacted, both positively and negatively.
-- Preventing an incident from causing further impact on confidentiality, integrity, and availability.
+- Preventing an incident from causing further impact to confidentiality, integrity, and availability.
 - Preventing the compromise of additional systems, users, and data.
 - Maintaining control of the affected information system(s) and the surrounding environment.
-- Ensuring forensically sound acquisition of data when necessary.
-- Maintaining and updating the ticket.
-- Actively communicating updates through the appropriate technical and operational command channels.

-For more widespread malware incidents, such as fast-spreading worms, a strategy that contains the incident for most hosts as quickly as possible is necessary; this aims to limit the number of machines that are infected, the amount of damage that is done, and the amount of time that it will take to fully recover all data and services.
+- Preventing growth or reducing the estimated time for Eradication and Recovery.

-No single malware containment category or individual method is appropriate or effective in every situation; Incident Responders shall select a combination of containment methods that is likely to be effective in containing the current incident while limiting impact to evidence and increase in scope.
+No single malware containment category or individual method is appropriate or effective in every situation; A combination of containment methods is likely to be most effective.
 In some cases eradication may need to be immediately performed, skipping containment in favor of a more rapid response.

 Containment actions that may affect the ability to acquire and preserve data about the incident must be decided on carefully.
 When making these decisions, it is important to assess the relative value of ensuring mission success by preventing further damage against the potential for containment actions to hinder further analysis.
 Malware on a host may attempt to exfiltrate sensitive data, replace system files, or cause other damage.
 Some malware is designed to cause additional damage when network connectivity is lost or other containment measures are performed.

 When sufficient information to contain and eradicate the incident is lacking, consultation with internal and external resources may be required.
-It is important to accurately determine the root cause of each incident to allow confidence in the completeness of containment courses of action.

-## User Participation
-When possible, automated and/or remote containment actions must be performed by trained, experience staff.
-However, when a system administrator or pre-established contact for incident response assistance is unavailable, options are limited.
-Leveraging users for containment actions is a last resort due to varying levels of user expertise.
-In most cases, the level of user participation is expected to be limited to disconnecting from the network immediately and either notifying or delivering their system to the nearest administrator or shipping the hardware to the Incident Response Team.

 ## Containment Courses of Action
-Various courses of action can be taken to contain malware and malicious activity to allow further analysis and eradication.
-Often signature-based or threat intelligence-based security tools are updated with capabilities that automate containment/prevention effectively.
-This may allow careful rolling back of containment steps.
-Note that if the scope of compromise includes the OS, it is possible for malware or adversaries to remain hidden from any security tools or controls.

-Containment courses of action include:
+Containment courses of action may include:
 - Local user account disablement
 - Authorization/access revocation
 - Host isolation by removal of a network card